imageboss/imageboss-wordpress/readme.txt

 1. Go to the Plugin Settings and follow the instructions.
 1. Make sure you clean your cache if you have any caching-related plugins installed.

+== Usage of 3rd Party Service ==
+This plugin relies on [ImageBoss Web](https://github.com/imageboss/imageboss-web).
+Which is a web implementation of [ImageBoss](https://imageboss.me/).
+To use this plugin you need to have a [ImageBoss](https://imageboss.me/) account and therefore agree with the [Terms & Conditions](https://imageboss.me/legal/terms).
+This plugin do not send any information to any 3rd party service.